palewire/cummings.ee/CONTRIBUTING.md

 ## Reporting an error

 If you see an error on the site, you can [file an issue](https://github.com/ee-cummings-archive/cummings.ee/issues) here on GitHub or send a report to [b@palewi.re](mailto:b@palewi.re).
 All types of bug reports are welcome.
 If believe you have spotted a typo in how the poetry was transcribed, please be as detailed as possible about the error and provide your sourcing, if possible.

+## Sources

+The tables of contents and texts on this site largely drawn from the first editions published in the 1920's that have entered the public domain.
+The order of poems and their groupings attempt to be faithful to those texts.

+Small exceptions are made when the spellings and spacings in the first editions vary from Liveright’s [“Complete Poems”](https://wwnorton.com/books/9781631490415/), which Cummings scholars regard as the most authoritative source.

+The standard approach for transcribing poems thus far has been to use the first edition as the initial guide.
+Then, when the poem is proof read prior to being republished, the transcription is compared against the Liveright edition.
+In the rare case of any inconsistency, the copy found in the Liveright version is substituted.

+A scanned first edition of the “Tulips and Chimneys” can be found in [this repository](https://github.com/ee-cummings-archive/cummings.ee/tree/master/_workspace/tulips-and-chimneys).
+A scanned first edition of “XLI Poems” has been [posted online by Hathi Trust](https://catalog.hathitrust.org/Record/001028344).

 ## Transcribing poems